Frequently asked questions

 The appointment is not for a fixed period.
 A Lord-Lieutenant usually serves until his or her 75th Birthday.

 How is the Lord-Lieutenant appointed?

 The Sovereign, on the recommendation of the Prime Minister, appoints Lord-Lieutenants.
-The opinions of a wide range of citizens in the county are taken before the Prime Minister advises the Queen on possible appointees.
+The opinions of a wide range of citizens in the county are taken before the Prime Minister advises the King on possible appointees.

 Who is eligible for appointment as a Lord-Lieutenant?

 Any person who is resident in the county is eligible for appointment as Lord-Lieutenant.

 To find out how to extend an invitation from your organisation, please click here to go to the Royal Visits page.

 It is the Lieutenancy Office that liaises with Buckingham Palace, the Private Office of the prospective Royal visitor and the host organisation.